andPlayerrrrrr/MvLO-More-Maps-Mod/README.md

 ## ⏫Future updates
 - V1.4
   - Five new maps will be added
+  - New gimmicks will be added
+  - Web version will be supported
 ## Wiki
 You can view a variety of information. https://github.com/andPlayerrrrrr/More-Maps-Mod/wiki